Welcome to our FAQ page! This is where you can see frequently-asked questions and answers about online banking, mortgages, and more.

 Is there any special software required on my PC?

-To view your eStatement, you’ll need to have Adobe Reader version 9 or above on your PC.
+To view your eStatement, you’ll need to have Adobe Reader version 9, or above, on your PC.
 You may obtain a free copy during sign up.
-You will need Internet Explorer 7 or higher or Firefox 3.0 or higher, Chrome or Safari 4.0.
-Cookies and JavaScript must be enabled and the Pop-up blocker must be turned off or enabled for the site you will access to view your statements.
+You will need Internet Explorer 7, or higher, or Firefox 3.0 or higher, Chrome, or Safari 4.0.
+Cookies and JavaScript must be enabled and the pop-up blocker must be turned off or disabled for the site you will access in order to view your statements.

 {endAccordion}